 6.5C.
 Standing Resource Plan Submission Timetable and Process

 6.5C.1.
-A Market Participant, including the Electricity Generation Corporation but only in respect of its Stand Alone Facilities, may submit Standing Resource Plan Submission data on any day between the times of:
+A Market Participant, including Verve Energy but only in respect of its Stand Alone Facilities, may submit Standing Resource Plan Submission data on any day between the times of:

 (a) 1:00 PM; and